vsylenko/temporal-versioning-java-code/exercises/patch-versioning/README.md

    `String confirmation = activities.sendThankYouToCustomer(info);` from just
    before the loop to just after the loop.
 1. Save your change and exit the editor.
+1. Stop the Worker by pressing Ctrl-C in the terminal window where you stasrted it.
 1. Compile the code with `mvn clean compile`
-1. Restart the Worker by pressing Ctrl-C in the terminal window where you started it and then running the `mvn exec:java -Dexec.mainClass="versionworkflow.LoanProcessingWorker"` command again.
+1. Restart the Worker by then running the
+   `mvn exec:java -Dexec.mainClass="versionworkflow.LoanProcessingWorker"` command again.
    1. If you're in the GitPod environment, you can run `ex1w`
 1. The change you just made to the Workflow logic takes effect immediately, although